dandramcgee/PHP-Business-Website-/README.md

 - **Navigation:** Easy and intuitive navigation system that helps users quickly find the information they need.
 - **Portfolio:** Dedicated section to showcase business services and products.
 - **Contact Form:** Convenient contact form for clients to reach out.
+- **Admin Panel:** A comprehensive admin panel that allows you to manage all website content easily.
+You can modify text, images, and other data without needing to edit the code directly.
 - **Website Theme:** Options to choose from multiple color schemes and templates.

 ### Technical Stack